sunfounder/pipower3/docs/source/use_with_pico_esp32.rst

 Use with Raspberry Pi Pico and ESP32 Boards
 ====================================================
-If you are using the PiPower 3 to power your Raspberry Pi Pico or ESP32 Board, you can connect the Raspberry Pi Pico or ESP32 Board to the PiPower 3's Type A output port or use a 5V pin header jumper.
+If you are using the PiPower 3 to power your Raspberry Pi Pico or ESP32 Board, you can connect the Raspberry Pi Pico or ESP32 Board to the PiPower 3's Type A output port or use two jump wires.

 Connect the board's I2C interface using a jumper.
 If no operation is required before powering off, directly connect the **SDSIG** jumper cap to the GND.
 If operations are necessary before shutdown, remove the jumper cap and connect the intermediate wire to an IO port on the Raspberry Pi Pico or ESP32 Board.
 This is used to notify PiPower 3 that it has completed shutdown and can power off.